-This traffic management plan outlines the affected roadways for the 33kV & 38 kV cable decommissioning between Cleanrath WF and Coomataggart 110kV substation (Grousemount).
-This is to be read in conjunction with the works method statement in order to provide a safe system of work.
+This traffic management plan outlines the affected roadways for an underground cable grid connection between Cleanrath WF and Coomataggart 110kV substation (Grousemount).
+A detailed Traffic Management Plan to follow as part of a Road Opening Licence Application This is to be read in conjunction with the works method statement in order to provide a safe system of work.

-The total length of roadway affected is approximately 12.1km and can be seen in more detail in Fig. 1.0.
-It is proposed that a Stop/Go system will be put in place for the duration of the works as they progress along the route at each of the potential pull locations (see Fig. 1.1 for an overview and Fig.'s 2.0 - 14.0 for more detail).
-In the event that the road is too narrow for a Stop/Go to be feasible, an All-Stop system will be used.
-Access will be prioritised for emergency vehicles and local householders who are unable otherwise to access their homes.
-Traffic calming measures will be utilized to slow down vehicles and ensure the works can be carried out safely.
+The total length of roadway affected is approximately 12.1km along points indicated on the drawings submitted.
+The proposed works will involve a ROAD CLOSURE system in some sections and STOP/GO in the remainder of the sections, see attached map Fig. 2.1.
+In situations where the road narrows and a STOP/GO system is not feasible, an ALL-STOP system will be used.
+Access will be prioritized to emergency vehicles and to local householders.
+Traffic calming measures will be utilized to slow down vehicles and ensure works can be carried out safely.